The Eye (The Lord of the Rings: The Rings of Power): Music

 Composer Bear McCreary expected the episode to be easier to score than the previous one, joking that he felt composing for the sixth episode's large amount of action scenes nearly killed him, but he said the seventh episode was still difficult due to the nuance required in combining his existing main themes in new ways.
 For example, this is the first episode where he used the theme for Elendil and his family to score tragic scenes.
 This can be heard when Elendil gains hope that Isildur is alive only to realize that he is seeing someone else, which is a scene that made McCreary cry.
 He hoped his music for it could convey the same emotions.

 McCreary used his Orc theme to represent the post-eruption setting, but still retained his Southlands theme for key moments to show that the people of the Southlands are not completely defeated.
 His Southlands theme also represents Halbrand, which he thought worked out particularly well for the end of the episode where the Southlanders cheer on Halbrand.
 When Theo arrives in the infirmary and believes that his mother is dead, McCreary used a choral line from Raya Yarbrough—his wife and frequent collaborator—just as he did for key Bronwyn scenes in the previous episode.
 He hoped the audience would remember those moments and believe this to be confirmation of her death before she is revealed to be alive.
-When Mordor is named at the end of the episode, McCreary used his Sauron theme with the choir singing "Mordor, where the shadows lie" in Black Speech.
+The Mordor title card is accompanied by Sauron's theme with the choir singing "Mordor, where the shadows lie" in Black Speech, one of Tolkien's constructed languages.

-A soundtrack album featuring McCreary's score for the episode was released digitally on the streaming service Amazon Music on October 7, 2022.
+A soundtrack album featuring McCreary's score for the episode was released digitally on the streaming service Amazon Music on October 6, 2022.
 McCreary said the album contained "virtually every second of score" from the episode.
 It was added to other music streaming services after the full first season was released.
 A CD featuring the episode's music is included in a limited edition box set collection for the season from Mondo, Amazon Music, and McCreary's label Sparks & Shadows.
 The box set was released on April 26, 2024, and includes a journal written by McCreary which details the creation of the episode's score.
+All music was composed by Bear McCreary: